paulhenry46/revising-stuffs-CMS/README.md

 RSCMS is a web app wich allow user to easily publish and share their revissing stuffs with their community.

-For more screenchots, informations about setup and features, see [the Wiki](https://github.com/paulhenry46/revising-stuffs-CMS/wiki).
+For screenchots, informations about setup and features, see [the Wiki](https://github.com/paulhenry46/revising-stuffs-CMS/wiki).

 ## Tech Stack
 #### Back-end